Seifbarouni/go-create/README.md

 ## Usage

 You need to add the executable to your path to use go-create everywhere.
-For more info, check these links : <br>
+For more info, check out these links : <br>
 [for windows users](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53)<br>
 [for linux users](https://medium.com/codex/adding-executable-program-commands-to-the-path-variable-5e45f1bdf6ce)